TattlingJam4231/weapon-rebalances/README.md

    - FMJ Rounds
      - 50% chance to penetrate enemies, penetrates up to 4 times
+     - increases effective range by 50%
    - Hollow Point Rounds
      - +5% critical hit chance

 #### Weapons:

    - Tier 3
+     - damage falloff
+       - starts at 16 meters
+       - ends at 36 meters
+       - at maximum falloff damage is reduced to 60%
+       - akimbo smgs get a 30% damage increase within 3 meters

      - Tatonka
        - ammo pickup increased from 1.73/6.05 to 3/7